Nuts, Bolts, Screws Fasteners & Fixings

 Bolts and screws for security applications

 The development of bolts and screws, particularly where security is a factor, has been driven mainly by the applications they are being used for and the level of security required.
-For example if the fixing is permanent and not requiring removal, then a shear bolt (which has a snap off head leaving a plain head with no drive to remove the bolt) might be suitable.
+For example:

-Fastenright supply a wide range of general fixings and security fasteners for all applications.
-As you browse the ranges you will see the extent of the choice available, so if you are unsure of which fastener will be most suitable for your application, please call us – our sales team are always on hand to assist with your queries.
+At Fastenright, we offer an extensive range of both general fixings and security fasteners for all applications.
+As you browse the ranges you will see the extent of the choice available.
+If you’re unsure which type of fixing is best for your needs, our expert sales team is ready to help you make an informed choice.

 We use cookies on our website to ensure that we give you the best possible user experience.